The Bloody Fists

 The Bloody Fists is a 1972 Hong Kong action film directed by Ng See-yuen and starring Chen Siu Sing and Kuan Tai Chen.
 The memorable fight scenes were choreographed by Yuen Woo-ping, better known for choreographing Crouching Tiger, Hidden Dragon and The Matrix.

+The file was sold to and distributed by then Hong Kong's third largest movile conglomerate Goldig Films, owned by Alex Gouw.

 Plot

 A roving band of Japanese karate fighters led by a masked, long-haired warrior (Kuan Tai Chen) enter a remote village in China hoping to get their hands on the local supply of "Dragon Herb."
 There they come into conflict with a group of Chinese kung fu fighters seeking to defend the herb.
 Tensions escalate, and the Chinese are defeated in several fights with the clearly superior Japanese force.
 Luckily, help arrives in the form of an outlaw kung fu expert (Chen Sing), who faces off against the Japanese leader in a climactic fight on the beach.